A PRQ Search Method for Probabilistic Objects

 where $N_1$, $N_2$ are the number of random points being located in $u$ and $s$, respectively.
 For brevity, we use UD and DG to denote \underline{u}niform \underline{d}istribution and \underline{d}istorted \underline{G}aussian, respectively.

 \textbf{Metrics}.
 The performance metrics in our experiments include: the I/O time, query time (the sum of I/O and CPU time), preprocessing time and accuracy.
 We use the workload error to measure the accuracy.
 Two types of common workload errors are the {relative workload error} ({{RWE}}) and {absolute workload error} ({{AWE}}){ \footnote{ $RWE=\frac{\mid estimated~ value - real~ value \mid}{real~ value}$, $AWE= $ $ \mid estimated ~value - real ~value \mid$.}}.
-We evaluate the efficiency of our proposed algorithms based on the AWE, the reason will be explained in Section \ref{subsec:reasonAbsoluterror}.
 In order to investigate I/O and query time, we randomly generate 50 query ranges, and run 10 times for each test, and finally compute the average I/O and query time for estimating a single query.
 We run 10 times and compute the average value for estimating the preprocessing time.
 In order to get the workload error, we generate an object $o$ at the centre of the $2$D space, and assign a value to the distance threshold $\tau$, and then compute its uncertainty region $u$.
 Next, we generate 100 query ranges that have the same size, but have different intersections with $u$.
 At first run, we get the real answer of each query by setting $N^\prime=1e+7$.
 (We remark that an \textit{absolute} real answer is unavailable, since the Monte Carlo method itself is an approximation algorithm.